 Now, the animal needs to go through training and socialization.

-Training opens up a line of communication between owners and dogs.
-It also increases the bond between human and pet and promotes a better relationship.
+Obedience training opens up a line of communication between owners and dogs.
+It also increases the bond between human and pet, and promotes a better relationship.

 Training eliminates bad behavior such as jumping, running out the door, digging and chewing.